DIAGNijmegen/website-content/content/pages/projects/endoaid.md

 April 2021, resulting in a total 3230 cases (using a PALGA search to find cases).
 From this set, we will select representative examples of the four main clinically relevant categories that will be addressed in this project, namely

-1) normal endometrium
+1. Normal endometrium
-2) endometrial hyperplasia without atypia
+2. Endometrial hyperplasia without atypia
-3) endometrial hyperplasia with atypia
+3. Endometrial hyperplasia with atypia
-4) endometrial carcinoma.
+4. Endometrial carcinoma.

 On this set, pathologists will make manual annotations of relevant regions, which will be used for training and validation of AI algorithms.
 For training purposes, about 100 cases will be annotated with manual dense annotations of